AdobeDocs/experience-manager-cloud-service.en/help/assets/frequently-asked-questions-content-hub.md

 ## Why do not I view the edit using Adobe Express option on my asset card to be able to remix assets to create new variations? {#edit-using-express-not-available}

 To view the edit using Adobe Express option on the asset card, you must have Adobe Express entitlements in addition to privileges for [Content Hub users with rights to remix assets to new variations](#onboard-content-hub-users-add-assets).
-Adobe Express has to be deployed in the same Adobe Admin Console in your organization where Adobe Experience Manager is deployed.
+Adobe Express has to be deployed in the same organization in Adobe Admin console where Adobe Experience Manager is deployed.

 ## Can I setup Content Hub so that my organization's brand guidelines display as a link on the home page? {#content-hub-setup-brand-guidelines}